At a glance

-While some people already start having trouble reading in their early forties, this may only happen much later in others.
+While some people already start having trouble reading or seeing things close-up in their early forties, this may only happen much later in others.
 It's not clear why that is.
 What is known, though, is that people who have medical conditions like diabetes, cardiovascular disease or multiple sclerosis may develop presbyopia at a younger age.

 Women often start wearing reading glasses at a younger age than men do.
 This is mainly because they tend to do something about the problem sooner, though.
 There is no difference between men and women in terms of when presbyopia starts.

-Toddlers can often see objects clearly even if they are right in front of their eyes.
+Toddlers can see objects clearly even if they are right in front of their eyes.
 This ability is lost as people grow older.
 A reading distance of about 35 cm is considered to be normal in adults.
 This distance gradually increases in your early forties, and most of us will need reading glasses by the age of 45.
-People tend to become increasingly farsighted until around the age of 60, when presbyopia generally stabilizes.
+People tend to become increasingly farsighted until around the age of 65 or 70, when presbyopia generally stops getting worse.

 In shortsighted people, who have problems seeing distant objects clearly, the effects of presbyopia are usually milder and occur later.
 They can counterbalance these effects by not wearing their glasses.

-In contrast, the hardening of the eye lenses is more of a problem for people who are already farsighted because it then becomes even harder for their eyes to adjust to see nearby objects.
+The hardening of the eye lenses is more of a problem for people who are already farsighted because it then becomes even more difficult for their eyes to adjust to see nearby objects.

 Presbyopia can be diagnosed by an ophthalmologist (an eye doctor) or at an optician's.
 This involves using a small instrument (a phoropter) to measure the refractive power of your eyes, followed by an eye test to determine the prescription strength needed for corrective lenses.
-In the eye test you are asked to look at eye charts or projected letters, numbers or at broken rings of decreasing size.
+In the eye test you are asked to look at eye charts, a projector screen or other screen.
+These have letters, numbers or broken rings of decreasing size on them.
 Because your eyesight is usually different in each eye, your eyes are tested separately by first covering one eye and then covering the other.
-The results of the test determine what kind of corrective lenses are needed to improve your sight.
+The test determines what kind of corrective lenses are needed to improve your sight.

 Like the refractive power of your natural eye lenses, the refractive power of glasses or contact lenses are measured in diopters (D).

-American Optometric Association.
-Optometric Clinical Practice Guideline.
-Care of the Patient with Presbyopia.
-St. Louis; 2011.
+American Optometric Association (AOA).
+Optometric Clinical Practice Guideline: Care of the Patient with Presbyopia.
+2010.
+(Band CPG17).